TheCakeIsNaOH/choco-remixer/README.md

 ## Todo

+- Write docs on how to add packages
 - Move more packages to no custom function, use generic functions
-- Add capability to directly specify from xml
+- Turn into proper module
 - Checksum downloads
-- Better verbose support
-- Better error checking and handling
 - Drop dependency on `choco.exe`, possibly requires chocolatey to update the nuget.exe version as current version does not extract files added to zip after pack.
 	- Move to `chocolatey.lib` instead?
 	- Figure out why does not extract files